Alibaba2023/math-magicians/README.md

 ### Install

-- Run the following command in the root directory of the project to install all dependecies.
+- Run the following command in the root directory of the project to install all dependencies.

 ```sh
   npm install